Imagine you could go to bed every night as a slightly improved version of yourself than when you woke up.

-So it makes sense we develop a habit of learning.
+So it makes sense that we develop a habit of learning.

-Below are 7 ways of how you can develop a habit of learning so you can fall asleep with deep satisfaction as an improved version each night.
+Below are seven ways how you can develop a habit of learning so you can fall asleep with deep satisfaction and an improved version each night.

 7 Ways to Develop a Habit of Learning